About Multimedia & Animation Courses

 Some of the top career options in the Multimedia and Animation field include:

 The eligibility criteria for pursuing multimedia and animation courses differs across various Indian institutes.
-For undergraduate courses, it is 10+2 and for pursuing a postgraduate degree, it is a bachelor's degree.
+For undergraduate courses, it is 10+2 and for pursuing a postgraduate degree, it is a bachelor's degree in multimedia & animation.
 However, you are advised to check the specific eligibility criteria for different multimedia and animation at the time of applying.

 The duration of popular multimedia and animation courses depends on different program levels.
 For undergraduate courses, it is three years and for post-graduate courses, it is two years.